SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 ```
 then
 - To fetch the Nth member of the array, we use a index operator `?`
-- The following prints the item at index 2 (which is 3).
+- The following prints the item at index 2 (which is value 3).

 eg
 ```
 > [1 2 3] 2? .
+3
+>

+or if we have saved it in a!
+> [ 1 2 3 ] a !
+> // then get index 2
+>  a 2? .
 3
 >
 ```

 ### Updating contents of array
 MINT arrays are static, why use them at all?